Fixed Do Vs Moveable Do

 As the host and creator of Prodigies, I had a two year debate with myself about the merits of Fixed vs Moveable Do.
 For 2 years, Prodigies stayed only in the key of C Major simply to avoid grappling with this issue.

-- When we polled our users, 70% thought the program should be in Fixed Do where as 30% believed it should be in Moveable Do.
-This was a hugggge factor
+When we polled our users, 70% thought the program should be in Fixed Do where as 30% believed it should be in Moveable Do.
+This was a HUGE factor.

 Inevitably, You & Your Students Need To Understand Both Methods